pezi/dart_periphery/README.md

 * PWM (ported, but not tested)
 * SPI
 * MMIO
+* Add GPIO documentation for different SoCs
 * Writing API test cases
-* Improve build scripts of the native library
+* Improve build process of the native libraries

 ## Future steps

 * If possible, developing a flutter desktop app for the Raspberry Pi with bindings to **dart_perphery**.
 * Port hardware devices from the [ mattjlewis / diozero Java Project](https://github.com/mattjlewis/diozero/tree/master/diozero-core/src/main/java/com/diozero/devices) to **dart_periphery**: e.g.BME680, SGP30 etc.
 In most cases it is easy to find code snippets for the most sensors, but the implementations of the diozero Project have a high level.

 ## Help wanted

-* Testing
+* Testing **dart_periphery** on different [SoC platforms](https://www.armbian.com/download/)
+* Documentation review - I am not a native speaker.
-* Code review - this is my first public Dart project, I am a Java developer and probably I tend to do program in the the Java manner.
+* Code review - this is my first public Dart project, I am a Java developer and probably I tend to solve problems rather in the Java than in the Dart way.